 However, if building one is out of your budget, you can always check out these bungalows in KL that are available to purchase.
 If you’re a first-time home buyer in Malaysia, then you’ll get a better deal because Home Ownership Campaign (HOC) Malaysia has extended till 31st May 2021.

 Bungalows in Malaysia still exude a sense of exclusivity, thanks to its hefty price tag.
 Living in a bungalow certainly has its advantages.
 Not only do you get to enjoy privacy, but you’ll have the benefit of customising your own space, especially with its large front porch.
-If bungalow is something that you’re interested to buy or invest in, check out all of our listings here at iProperty.com.my.
+You will also be able to create jaw dropping gorgeous bungalow designs that will make you the envy of your friends and family.
+So if a bungalow is something that you’re interested to buy or invest in, check out all of our listings here at iProperty.com.my.

 TOP ARTICLES JUST FOR YOU: